CypherpunkFinance/Plan/cypherpunk_finance_overview.md

 *   Community app stores are a supported concept, allowing broader app distribution.
 *   Comprehensive, real-time status display (sync progress, errors) and accessible logs are crucial for user trust and diagnostics in a self-hosted node/app environment.
 *   Detailed status/logging APIs are crucial for system observability.
-*   Managing L2s as distinct plugins adds modularity but requires robust inter-plugin communication for RPC endpoints and app configuration by CypherpunkOS.
+*   Managing L2s as distinct plugins (now `plugin_type: node`, `category: l2_node`) adds modularity but requires robust inter-plugin communication for RPC endpoints and app configuration by CypherpunkOS.
 *   Local subgraph hosting per-app-per-L2 is likely too resource-intensive for most users; a strategy involving public L2 subgraphs by default for UI data is more pragmatic, while transactions use the local L2 node.